Gandi/gandi.cli/gandicli.man.rst

 * ``gandi domain create domain.tld`` helps register a domain.
 Options are ``--domain domain.tld`` for the domain you want to get (/!\ this option is deprecated and will be removed upon next release), ``--duration INTEGER RANGE`` for the registration period, ``--owner TEXT``, ``--admin TEXT``, ``--tech TEXT``, ``--bill TEXT`` for the four contacts to pass to the creation process, ``--nameserver TEXT`` for adding custom nameservers.
 All these modification can be done as background process using the option ``--background`` (or ``--bg``).

+* ``gandi  domain check omain.tld`` Check information about the specific domain availability and price.

 * ``gandi domain renew domain.tld`` will renew a domain.
 Available option is ``--duration INTEGER RANGE`` for the registration period.
 All these modification can be done as background process using the option ``--background`` (or ``--bg``).

 * ``gandi domain info domain.tld`` show information about the specific domain ``domain.tld`` : owner, admin, billing and technical contacts, fully qualified domain name, nameservers, associated zone, associated tags and more.